+Canadian Conductor Tania Miller has distinguished herself as a dynamic interpreter, musician and innovator.
 On the podium, Maestra Miller projects authority, dynamism and sheer love of the experience of making music.
-As one critic put it, she delivers "a calm intensity . . . expressive, colorful and full of life . . . her experience and charisma are audibleî.
+As one critic put it, she delivers calm intensity . . . expressive, colourful and full of life . . . her experience and charisma are audible.”
 Others call her performances “technically immaculate, vivid and stirring”.

 Recently named as interim Principal Conductor of the Rhode Island Philharmonic, Miller’s 22-23 season also features debuts with the Warsaw Philharmonic, I Musici de Montreal, the New Haven Symphony and Springfield Symphony.
 Miller has conducted the Virtuoso Chamber Orchestra at the World Orchestra Festival in Daegu, South Korea and the KBS Symphony Orchestra in Seoul.
 Maestra Miller has appeared as a guest conductor in Canada, the United States and Europe with such orchestras as the Bern Symphony Orchestra, NFM Wroclåw Philharmonic, Toronto Symphony, Seattle Symphony, Chicago Symphony, Oregon Symphony, Chautauqua Symphony Orchestra, Ottawa’s National Arts Centre Orchestra, Orchestra Métropolitain de Montreal, Vancouver Symphony, Orchestre Symphonique de Quebec, Naples Philharmonic, Hartford Symphony, Madison Symphony, Calgary Philharmonic, Winnipeg Symphony, Louisiana Philharmonic and numerous others.